reeantran/sentinels_data_analysis/README.md

-# Sentinels Data Analysis
+# Sentinels Performance Analysis
-An in-depth analysis of data, statistics, and performance by the Sentinels Professional Valorant Team throughout the VCT 2026 Season.
-This repository contains the datasets, data collection scripts, statistical analyses, visualizations, and research paper developed for the project.
+An exploratory data analysis of Sentinels' competitive performance, examining player statistics, team trends, and match outcomes to uncover insights into what contributed to success throughout the season.

+## Overview
+This project analyzes Sentinels' team and player performances throughout the Valorant competitive season in 2026.
+Using match data, Python, and data visualization, this analysis explores and explains individual and team statistics, round scenarios, and match outomes to depict team and player performance.

 ## Goals

-This project looks to analyze reasons for team success/shortcomings, winning and losing conditions for the team, individual player performance, as well as overall strengths and weaknesses of the team.
+This project aims to identify factors for team success/shortcomings, winning and losing conditions for the team, individual player performance, as well as overall strengths and weaknesses of the team.
+More specifically, to answer questions like:
+- What were the team's strengths and weaknesses?
+- What specifically contributed to wins/losses?
+- Which players had a bigger "impact" than others?
+- In what ways did the team improve or decline between events?
+- How did Sentinels compare to the rest of the league?

 ## Datasets
 Datasets created based on statistics from VCT Kickoff 2026: Americas, and VCT 2026: Americas Stage 1.